TRXDevArtK/evo-shader-iOS_BugFix/README.md

 some of shader source maybe same like other shader as reference.

 Respect the shader owner by NOT TO :
--Use EVO logo as your shader or logo it self
+1. Use EVO logo as your shader or logo it self
--Claim this shader as your shader
+2. Claim this shader as your shader

 -Upload to any online uploader :
 (Please Just use the current link to support shader maker/owner)